 They wanted me to send in about 5 million Americans to rescue [Chiang], but I wouldn’t do it.
 He was as corrupt as they come.
 I wasn’t going to waste one single American life to save him.
 They hooted and hollered and carried on and said I was soft on communism, but I never changed my mind about Chiang and his gang.
 Every damn one of them ought to be in jail, and I’d like to live to see the day they are.

-They stole $750 million out of the $35 billion that we sent to Chiang.
+They stole [the money] that we sent to Chiang.
 They stole it, and it’s invested in real estate down in São Paulo and in New York.
-And that’s the money that was used and is still being used for the so-called China lobby.
+And that’s the money that was used and is still being used for the so-called China Lobby.
 I don’t like that.
 I don’t like that at all.
 And I don’t want anything to do with people like that.

 We picked a bad horse…